RosenGDPS/DisableGDAC/README.md

 # DisableGDAC
-About Disables most if not all Geometry Dash anticheats.
+Disables most if not all Geometry Dash anticheats.